RiledUpCrow/Flier/docs/Activator.md

 # Activator

 Activators simply check conditions.
-They are used in Usages, in Items.
-When all Activators in a Usage are active, the Usage will be used (an will run its Actions).
+They are used in usages.
+When all activators in a usage are active, the usage will be used (an will run its actions).
 The `type` of the activator specifies what it needs to be active and additional settings specify when exactly it activates.

-Technically speaking, Activators in Usages are checked every tick (20 times per second).
-If there are no Activators in some Usage, it will run 20 times a second, all the time.
+Technically speaking, activators in usages are checked every tick (20 times per second).
+If there are no activators in a usage, it will run 20 times a second, all the time.
 Be careful with this.
-There are special `leftClick` and `rightClick` Activators which activate only after the player clicked with the appropriate mouse button.
-There's also a `slowTick` activator, which is active only once in four ticks.
-Use this to run the Usage 5 times per second.
-Note that clicking and `slowTick` activators are not compatible - you have only 25% chances that the click will happen on a slow tick.
+There is a special `trigger` activator which can be configured to activate only after the player has clicked with the appropriate mouse button.
+There's also an `interval` activator, which is active only once in _n_ ticks.
+Use this to run the usage less often.
+Note that `trigger` and `interval` activators (in this order) together will make only _n_th trigger work (in the opposite order you will have _1/n_ chance of the trigger working.)

 ## Activator types